 Robert M. Davenport is a Certified Public Accountant and a Partner with the firm of Nanavaty, Nanavaty & Davenport, LLP.
 Over Bob’s career, he has specialized in serving the tax and financial needs of entrepreneurial companies and their owners.
 Bob holds a Bachelors of Science in Business Administration, Accounting and a Master of Accountancy with an emphasis in Taxation from the University of South Carolina.
 He is licensed to practice in the state of Connecticut.
 Bob is a member of the American Institute of Certified Public Accountants, the Connecticut Society of Certified Public Accountants, Newtown Chamber of Commerce, St. Rose of Lima Church Finance Council, Treasurer of Newtown Nighthawks Football Association, and past Treasurer of Newtown Youth Football & Cheer Association, Newtown Youth Services, Inc., and Newtown Youth Baseball Association.

-Julie has been a volunteer member of the Newtown Scholarship Association since 2004, currently serving as the Association’s President.
+Julie has been a volunteer member of the Newtown Scholarship Association since 2004, previously serving as the Association’s President.
 She is the Executive Director of University Financial Assistance at Sacred Heart University (SHU) in Fairfield, CT, a position she has held since 1987.
 For over 30 years, Julie has helped countless students attain a higher education through the administration of financial aid.
 She is well known and respected in her chosen field, serving on several Boards of Directors and a frequent presenter at College Board activities.
 She regularly interacts with students and parents at high school financial aid nights and college fairs.
 Her technical knowledge of the field of financial aid is extraordinarily broad and her passion for helping students achieve their dreams of a college education is as strong today as it was in 1979 when she first joined SHU’s financial aid department as an assistant director.
-Julie and her husband Dominick have called Newtown home since 1980.
+Julie and her family have called Newtown home since 1980.
 They moved to their current home in Sandy Hook in 1994.
 Their son Nicholas was educated in the Newtown public school system, as was his wife Kaitlin, both graduating from Newtown High School in 2001.
 The Newtown Scholarship Association, the people of Newtown, and especially the borough of Sandy Hook, are close to Julie’s heart, and she considers it an honor to be able to be a part of the Newtown Memorial Fund.

 Contact us for more information.